This post was most recently updated on September 28th, 2020

 Summer Squash | Yellow squash and zucchini |

-Sunflower Seeds | Sunflower seeds inthe shell are fine to feed, as well as shelled. |
+Sunflower Seeds | Sunflower seeds in the shell are fine to feed, as well as shelled. |

 Tomatoes | Raw and cooked. |